 If you find the topic of pet insurance confusing, you’re not alone.
-Many people wonder if they should buy pet insurance, but aren’t sure if it’s worth it or not.
+Many people wonder if they should buy pet insurance for cats, but aren’t sure if it’s worth it or not.
 There is no one correct answer for every person and every cat, but understanding how pet insurance works can help you decide if it’s right for you.
-Here are some things you need to know before buying pet insurance.
+Here are some things you need to know before buying cat insurance.

 With human health insurance, you pay only the co-pay and the insurance company reimburses the doctor for the balance.
 Pet insurance works differently.
 Typically, you pay your veterinarian for all services rendered, then submit a claim to the pet insurance company, which mails you a reimbursement check.
 At least one company (Trupanion) has the ability to pay the veterinarian directly so you only have to cover the co-pay.